aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/smart_table.md

 ## Function `add`

-Add (key, value) pair in the hash map, it may grow one bucket if current load factor exceeds the threshold.
-Note it may not split the actual overflowed bucket.
-Instead, it was determined by <code>num_buckets</code> and <code>level</code>.
-For standard linear hash algorithm, it is stored as a variable but <code>num_buckets</code> here could be leveraged.
-Abort if <code>key</code> already exists.
-Note: This method may occasionally cost much more gas when triggering bucket split.
+Add (key, value) pair in the hash map, it may grow one bucket if current load factor exceeds the threshold.<br/> Note it may not split the actual overflowed bucket.
+Instead, it was determined by <code>num_buckets</code> and <code>level</code>.<br/> For standard linear hash algorithm, it is stored as a variable but <code>num_buckets</code> here could be leveraged.<br/> Abort if <code>key</code> already exists.<br/> Note: This method may occasionally cost much more gas when triggering bucket split.

 <pre><code>public fun add&lt;K, V&gt;(table: &amp;mut smart_table::SmartTable&lt;K, V&gt;, key: K, value: V)<br/></code></pre>